01 — The Idea & Foundation

 Why a Decompilation?

-There are two ways to hack a GBA ROM:
+Two ways to hack a GBA ROM:

 2. Decompilation hacking: Start from pret/pokefirered — a full C decompilation of the game.
 Write real C code.
 Compile a new ROM.